FontoXML/fontoxml-cms-browser/README.md

 * Use `insertOperationName` to disable the primary button based on the operation state.
 * Use `selectDocumentTemplateDataProviderName` and `selectFolderDataProviderName` to override the default data provider properties.
+* Use `selectDocumentTemplateEnableSearch` to enable the fulltext search query field in the toolbar.
 * The browser icon and title can be set with the `modalIcon` and `modalTitle` respectively.

 For more information, see the {@link operation/open-create-document-form-modal} operation.